-To be a data scientist you’ll need a solid understanding of the industry you’re working in, and know what problems the organization is trying to solve.
-In terms of data science, being able to discern which problems are important to solve for the business is critical, in addition to identifying new ways the business should be leveraging its data.
+To be a data scientist, you’ll need a solid understanding of the industry you’re working in and know what problems the organization is trying to solve.
+In terms of data science, being able to discern which problems are important to solve for the business is critical, and identifying new ways the business should be leveraging its data.

-Most data scientists hold at lease a bachelor’s degree, but increasingly professionals in the field are obtaining advanced degrees too.
-Data science has its own degree and program offerings (meaning you can major in data science, get a master’s degree in data science, and even get a PhD in data science.
-But data scientists also work in the field after getting a closely related degree, such as in computer science or data analytics.
+Most data scientists hold at least a bachelor’s degree, but increasingly professionals in the field are obtaining advanced degrees.
+Data science has its degree and program offerings (meaning you can major in data science, get a master’s degree in data science, and even get a Ph.D. in data science.
+But data scientists also work in the field after getting a closely related degree, such as computer science or data analytics.

 Data Science Degree

 There are two different routes that students usually take when trying to get a data science degree or related qualifications.
-In the past, many data sciences positions required an advanced degree in a related field.
-This was mainly due to the fact that there wasn’t a specific data science discipline, or major.
+Many data sciences positions required an advanced degree in a related field in the past.
+This was mainly because there wasn’t a specific data science discipline or major.

 But as the data science field matures, and as more companies and organizations are looking for data scientists, the degree requirements and expectations are also changing.
 Today, there are multiple paths to the profession:

-Most data scientists have a master’s degree or a Phd in computer science, mathematics, statistics, information science or other relevant areas like bioinformatics (depending on the industry requirements for specialized skill set).
-Some universities have started offering advanced degrees in data science specifically
+Most data scientists have a master’s degree or a Ph.D. in computer science, mathematics, statistics, information science, or other relevant areas like bioinformatics (depending on the industry requirements for a specialized skill set).
+Some universities have started offering advanced degrees in data science, specifically.

 Getting Data Science Experience

-Between online courses and data science competitions, there are a number of ways to explore a career in data science before actually jumping in.
+Between online courses and data science competitions, there are many ways to explore a career in data science before actually jumping in.
 Here are a few suggestions:

 - MOOCs and bootcamps: Massive open online courses like Coursera, Udemy and Udacity offer several programs from beginner level to refresher courses that could help you build skills that are needed to become data scientists.
 Check out our related guide for more info on data science certifications.